XRotoX/nodejsBasicDemo/README.md

 ## How to use/deploy?

--Verify that you have nodejs installed on your machine by typing node -v
+- Verify that you have nodejs installed on your machine by typing node -v

--Verify also that you have mongodb installed
+- Verify also that you have mongodb installed
 ```linux
 -git clone https://github.com/XRotoX/nodejsBasicDemo.git
 -cd nodejsBasicDemo/